E. Simms Campbell

 Elmer Simms Campbell (January 2, 1906 – January 27, 1971) was an American commercial artist best known as the cartoonist who signed his work, E. Simms Campbell.
 The first African-American cartoonist published in nationally distributed, slick magazines, he created Esky, the familiar pop-eyed mascot of Esquire.

 Early life and education

 Campbell was born in St. Louis, Missouri, the son of educators, Elizabeth Simms Campbell and Elmer Campbell.
 His father was the assistant principal of Summer High School in St. Louis and had been a track and football star at Howard University.
 His father died when Campbell was four years old.

 With his mother, he moved to Chicago, Illinois, where she attended the University of Chicago.
-Campbell was graduated from that city's Englewood Technical Prep Academy.
+Campbell graduated from that city's Englewood Technical Prep Academy.
 There he was the cartoonist for the high school's weekly newspaper, which was edited by future International News Service general manager, Seymour Berkson.
 He then enrolled in the University of Chicago.
 After one year, Campbell left the University of Chicago and transferred to and received his degree from the Chicago Art Institute.